aya-rs/book/docs/book/programs/xdp.md

 Currently, only the Netronome NFP drivers have support for offloaded XDP.

 ## Example Project
-Now that you have a little more understanding about what XDP is and does, let's follow up with a practical example.
+Now that you have a little more understanding about XDP, let's follow up with a practical example.
 We are going to write a simple XDP Program that drops packets incoming from certain IPs.

 ### Setting up the development environment
 Make sure you already have the [prerequisites](https://aya-rs.dev/book/start/development/).

-Since we are writing an XDP program, we will going to be using the XDP template with `cargo generate`:
+Since we are writing an XDP program, we will use the XDP template (created with `cargo generate`):

 ```
 cargo generate --name simple-xdp-program -d program_type=xdp https://github.com/aya-rs/aya-template